Background

 Hybrid or electric vehicles are powered by a combination of internal combustion and electric motors.
 The electric motors are powered by high voltage battery packs.

-Although manufacturers build many safety features and devices into their vehicles to prevent accidental shock to the driver, the hybrid or electric vehicle’s high voltage system can pose a shock hazard to firefighters in an emergency situation.
+Although manufacturers build a number of safety features and devices into their vehicles to prevent accidental shock to the driver, the hybrid or electric vehicle’s high voltage system can pose a shock hazard to firefighters in an emergency situation.

 Actions for employers